Cadienvan/Cadienvan.github.io/src/pages/blog/en/my-first-10-years-as-a-software-developer.md

 Michele, my first mentor, who taught me how to be a critical thinker and a problem solver.
 Max, a dear friend, who taught me how to be a better person, both in and out of work.
 Serena, who has always been there to help me when I needed it.
+Enry, who believed in me since the first moment we met.

 Thanks,
 Michael.